waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 Future possible dependencies
 ----------------------------

-Apache2 mod-proxy-fcgi
-    to replace mod-fcgid.
-This Apache2 module connects to the already running FastCGI program rather than starting it.
-So, we won't need a separate FastCGI script.
-The FastCGI can be directly integrated into the server.
-The same approach works with other web servers, and I believe it is the standard way.
-I did not, at first, realize that this option was available with Apache2.
-The software will appear to be more responsive since Apache won't need to start new FastCGI scripts to process requests; it will send them to the already running (threaded) server.

 GPGME
     for encrypting the stream encryption keys with the public key(s) of the admins.
 (The stream encryption key will also be encrypted with the user's hashed password.)
 See more details about this in the section :ref:`Design for confidentiality`, below).

-Pydantic
-    to validate incoming user provided data (getting some validation almost for free as a side-effect of using static types).

 PyNaCl
     for stream encryption or salsa20 to encrypt a database field containing users' anonymized ids (see more details about this in the section :ref:`Design for confidentiality`, below).